bitranox/lib_shopware6_api_base/README.rst

 .. |black| image:: https://img.shields.io/badge/code%20style-black-000000.svg
    :target: https://github.com/psf/black

-this is a basic API client for shopware6. it supports all available authorisation types to the Admin and Storefront API.
+this is a basic API client for shopware6 which can be used on windows, Linux, MacOs.
+It supports all available authorisation types to the Admin and Storefront API.
 Paginated requests are supported.

 This is only the basic abstraction layer, to enjoy higher level functions, check out "lib_shopware6_api"

+On github it can be only tested on linux, because we can not run a docker shopware container service on MacOS or Windows.

 ----